Download our 2025 Peak Season Playbook packed with data, strategies & brand-tested tactics to crush Q4 👉 Get it here!

 Final Takeaways

-- If you’re relying on cross-border DDU or shipping to remote areas, now is the time to adjust your strategy.
+• If you rely on cross-border DDU or ship to remote areas, now is the time to adjust your strategy.

 Need support or want to strategize a response?
 Reach out to your Passport rep, customersuccess@passportglobal.com, or contact us here.
 We’re here to help!